UTA Editorial Guidelines

 - Marketing Professor John Jones presented a paper.
 Dr. Jones is a graduate of the University.
 Jones was an engineering major.

-- Jenny Crigle, M.D., gave the latest update.
+- Jenny Crigle, MD, gave the latest update.
 Dr. Crigle is an infectious disease specialist.
 The president thanked Crigle for her input.

 When citing degree information for UTA alumni, include the following in a parenthetical after their name: the last two years of the graduation date and degree type, with the most recent degree coming first.
 If including the degree subject, precede it with a comma.